How To Bird-Proof Your Solar Panel Setup (DIY Guide)

 re you using solar power to meet your regular energy requirements?
 This is undoubtedly a great move by those who care for this planet.
 At a time when greenhouse emissions have been causing havoc all over the world, solar power emerges as a wonderful alternative to other power-generation options.
-As sun in an important source of energy for our planet, it can be utilized to meet our power requirements.
-And when it comes to turning solar energy into electrical energy, solar panels are installed on the top of the buildings or open grounds.
+As the sun is an important source of energy for our planet, it can be utilized to meet our power requirements.
+And when it comes to turning solar energy into electrical energy, solar panels are installed on the top of buildings or open grounds.

 Prepare Bird Mesh

 If you don’t want to use a mesh on the entire home or roof, you are not alone as there are many like you.
 The reason is that such a setup looks awkward and snatches the overall visual appeal of your home.
 One option is to put bird mesh in between the gaps on your solar panels to keep birds and other animals away from the lower part of the panel.
 According to experts, you can use Critter Guard which can be installed to safeguard your solar panels from the birds and critters that sometimes do heavy damage.

 The little space between the panel and your roof gives some kind of defense to birds that are looking to nest.
 But this is a place where you would never want to let them create a nest.
 The mesh would keep this area secure from bird

 Roof spikes are, undoubtedly, a more forceful way to control access to your roof for birds and other animals.
 Roof spikes can be sometimes harmful even for you if you ever come across the need to walk the roof, but they won’t injure the animals or birds at all.
 The birds are well aware of the fact that they won’t be able to land on the spikes without facing a little difficulty.
 Roof spikes will keep the herds of birds from taking shelter on your roof and thus helping to keep your solar panels safe from them.